F5Networks/f5-telemetry-streaming/docs/namespaces.rst

 - Each namespace works separately from another and cannot share configuration or object references.
 - While each namespace must have a unique name, the components in a namespace can share the same name as the components in another namespace.
 - Namespaces are not tied in any way to RBAC.
-- Currently, Telemetry Streaming only only supports a full declaration sent to **/telemetry/declare**.
+- Currently, Telemetry Streaming only supports a full declaration sent to **/telemetry/declare**.
 If there are multiple namespaces, they must all be declared in the POST body.
 - All namespaces inherit the top level **controls** object.
 - For pull consumers: If a pull consumer is declared under a namespace, the URI to get the data should specify the namespace in path, for example **/mgmt/shared/telemetry/namespace/${namespaceName} pullconsumer/${pullConsumerName}**